bglarkin/tallgrass_restoration_legacies/plant.md

 # Description

-Plant data comprises two separate data sets.
+Plant data comprises two data sets.
 Mike Healy did quadrat surveys at all sites except Fermi, recording plant abundance.
 At Fermi, we only have relevé data with presence/absence.
 These data were provided by Mike Miller.
 Wisconsin sites were surveyed in Aug-Sept 2016.
 Fermi sites were surveyed in summer 2017

 Plant metadata includes taxonomy and life history traits, and should cover both plant data sets.
 With the abundance-data sites, trait data